Ramal de Bauru and Araraquarense Railroad, November, 1931

 At the beginning of the second part after the maestro’s lecture, during his performance on cello, two people had a disagreement up in the balcony, and argued very quietly.
 Leaving the area, they gave vent to their anger, now in loud voices.
 Several people, wanting to calm them, said, “Up there you were discussing this very calmly and quietly.
 Why are you so angry now?”
 They responded, “Up there we couldn’t disturb the music of the maestro.”
 Certainly Villa-Lobos must have spoken, as was his custom, about having silence in the audience during the concert.
 At last, everything calmed down, and the two returned to attend the concert.

-On that same night, during the vocal number of Nair Duarte Nunes, there was release a gas in the theater, that, from such a bad smell, obliged her to cut short her program.
+On that same night, during the vocal number of Nair Duarte Nunes, there was release of gas in the theater, that, from such a bad smell, obliged her to cut short her program.
 It must have been a prank of very bad taste, or some kind of sabotage.
 But Souza Lima played in spite of the bad smell, and was much applauded.

 Lorena and Piquete